How Long Does a Car Accident Stay on My Record?

-Insurance companies decide just how much of the accident was your fault by looking to regulations set by government.
+Insurance companies decide just how much of the accident was your fault by looking at regulations set by the government.
 These laws are contained in the Automobile Insurance Fault Determination Regulations.
 This is basically a giant flowchart that insurance companies are required to use to determine how much a person is responsible for an accident.

-How do car accident claims impact insurance rates?:
+How do car accident claims impact insurance rates?

 After an accident, if you decide to pay for the damages and either of the parties doesn’t file a claim, your insurance rates may not change.
 Many people would rather pay out-of-pocket than file a claim that could increase the rates.

-If you’re involved in a car accident, it is recommended that that you call your insurance company to get information.
+If you’re involved in a car accident, it is recommended that you call your insurance company to get information.
 Know that your insurance rates may not increase simply by telling the insurer about the accident.
 After getting the information, you will be in a better position to decide whether you would like to file a claim or not.

 Many insurance companies allow for one at-fault claim without increasing premiums.
 Maybe you have this kind of policy.
 Additionally most companies consider the good driving record of the driver.
 If you have 20 years of good driving behind you, and have made one mistake, it’s unlikely that your rates will be dramatically increased.

 Accident history is only one factor in determining car insurance rates:

 There are many things that play a role in calculating car insurance premiums.
 As discussed above, an at-fault car accident may stay on your driver abstract for at least 6 years and up to 10 years.
 But it’s only one factor.